rimutaka/lambda-debugger-runtime-emulator/README.md

 ### Building and deploying _proxy-lambda_

-The _proxy lambda_ function should be deployed to AWS Lambda in place of the function you want to debug.
+The _proxy-lambda_ function should be deployed to AWS in place of the function you want to debug.

-Replace the following parts of the snippet with your values before running it from the project root:
+Replace the following parts of the bash script below with your values before running it from the project root:
 - _target_ - the architecture of the lambda function on AWS, e.g. `x86_64-unknown-linux-gnu`
 - _region_ - the region of the lambda function, e.g. `us-east-1`
 - _name_ - the name of the lambda function you want to replace with the proxy, e.g. `my-lambda`